lightstreams-network/docs/content/01.getting-started/_index.md

 ## Need human help?

 We are happy to get you started!
-Join our [telegram channel](https://t.me/lightstreams) or ask as many questions as you want in our open [forum](http://discuss.lightstreams.network)!
+Join our [telegram channel](https://t.me/lightstreams) or ask as many questions as you want in the [lightstreams forum](http://discuss.lightstreams.network)!